 What might happen in terms of distraction that relates to student’s exposure to technology?

 Exposure to technology comes in the home as well as at school and, as every parent knows, there is no denying the effectiveness of the iPad babysitter.
 That, in itself, has effects on students that are worth exploring but in this example, I would point to the exposure of many young people to social media use at any early age as far more relevant.
 Many of our students, from a very early age, are an essential ingredient of their parent’s social media channels.
 This must have an influence on them and their expectancies of a similar rite of passage when they reach the age of digital consent.
 I would argue, therefore, that primary schools have a greater responsibility to expose students to using technology appropriately for education purposes.
+We all know that technology is constantly evolving and in many ways is helping people with different tasks; learning, studying working, location accuracy while driving with the Garmin Map updater, medicine, science, etc… It’s a great resource if we know how to use it, it’s a matter of using it adequately.
 If technology is a novelty to students and poor practice around the use of technology, such as using computer games as a treat for finishing work, are the foundations of learning with technology, surely it can be predicted what will happen when they advance through the education system.
 It is my view that digital education around the use of technology and the expectancies in an education context needs to be proactive at the primary level.
 Just because student misuse of social media is largely a problem for secondary schools to deal with, does not mean the education around it should not start earlier.

 So, let me be clear about all this.
 Julie Lindsay is right to feel exasperated that there are still educators out there who haven’t moved their practice forwards to embrace online learning experiences but the idea that use of technology can be a distraction to learning is not something to be glossed over.
 It is something that schools have to address properly and when not addressed, ‘distraction’ becomes an issue very quickly.
 Banning technology is easy but it is not the way forward, embracing technology is.
 Yet, education has to realise that with open arms comes hard work.